sctlprov/sctlprov_code/docs/compiling_running.md

 **Compiling Environment Requirements**

-1. OCaml is installed, and packages yojson and cuddidl are installed via opam;
+1. OCaml is installed, and packages yojson and mlcuddidl are installed via opam:
+    ```
+        opam install yojson
+        opam install mlcuddidl
+    ```
 2. [CADP](http://cadp.inria.fr/) is installed, and the corresponding environment variables are successfully set up according to the README files of CADP.

 # Running